friedelschoen/fiss/readme.md

 ### `<runlevel>-up` and `<runlevel>-once`

 If this file is present, this service is started if `finit` is running with specified `runlevel`.
 If `-up` is present, this service will be restarted whenever it terminated.
-If `-once` is present, it will be started once and not restarted on exitting.
+If `-once` is present, it will be started once and not restarted on exiting.

 Both `<runlevel>-up` and `<runlevel>-once` must not coexist.

 ## Controlling

-To controll fiss (e.g. `finit` and `fsvs`) you use `fsvc` (friedel's service controller).
+To control fiss (e.g. `finit` and `fsvs`) you use `fsvc` (friedel's service controller).

 For further information check out [the manual](man/fsvc.8.md).